ChebotarevRoman/GetData_Project/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 	- tBodyAcc-XYZ
 	- tGravityAcc-XYZ
 	- tBodyAccJerk-XYZ
 	- tBodyGyro-XYZ
 	- tBodyGyroJerk-XYZ
 	- tBodyAccMag
 	- tGravityAccMag
 	- tBodyAccJerkMag
 	- tBodyGyroMag
 	- tBodyGyroJerkMag
 	- fBodyAcc-XYZ
 	- fBodyAccJerk-XYZ
 	- fBodyGyro-XYZ
 	- fBodyAccMag
 	- fBodyAccJerkMag
 	- fBodyGyroMag
 	- fBodyGyroJerkMag

 The set of variables that were estimated from these signals are:

 	- mean(): Mean value
 	- std(): Standard deviation

 and others.

-4. **Transformations Description**
+**4. Transformations Description**

 	- Load "activity_labels.txt" and "features.txt"
 	- Clean feature names - remove brackets, replace dashes and commas with underscore
 	- Load train and test data - data itselves ("X_train.txt", "X_test.txt"), labels ("y_train.txt", "y_test.txt") and subjects of activity ("subject_train.txt", "subject_test.txt").
 For feature names use already loaded appropriate data